Kartikay-0111/FinWell/README.md

-# FinWell
+# FinWell - Not Just Tracking.
+Transforming.

-**FinWell** is a modern, AI-powered financial management platform designed to help users track, analyze, and optimize their spending habits in a smart, interactive, and even witty way.
-With seamless PDF parsing, AI-generated insights, goal tracking, and gamification — FinWell makes managing money feel less like a chore and more like a win.
+**FinWell** is a modern, AI-powered financial management platform designed to provide insights to the user by analyzing their transaction history and thus help users track, analyze, and optimize their spending habits in a smart, interactive way.
+With seamless PDF parsing, AI-generated insights, goal tracking — FinWell makes managing money feel less like a chore and more like a win.

 ---